itsmorris-worm/A-mini-magic-game/README.md

 # A MINI MAGIC GAME
 ### 👨‍💻Developed in C-language
 - Used basics of C language
-- Used basic mathematics to guess the number running in someones mind.
+- Used basic mathematics to guess the number running in someones head.

 ## Run as: